puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

   Construction of the path works the same way for SET / SHOW/ DELETE operations.

-* Example - displaying configuration of selected container:
+* Example - displaying the configuration of a selected container:

-1. user first needs to go into a specific topology on a specific device:
+1. The user must first go into a specific topology on a specific device:
 ```shell move to a specific topology
 config>uniconfig-topology
 nodes